mirouxbt/Lyft-Perception-Challenge/README.md

 [![Video segmentation example](./images/Video_realworld_thumbnail.png  "Video segmentation example")](https://www.youtube.com/watch?v=mQITWa9D_H8)

-To improve on the real world i would try to add with the augmentation more reality to the road surface by degrading the road lines, make it dashed.
-We could add deformation to the road to remove is perfection.
+To improve on the real world i would try to add during the augmentation more reality to the road surface by degrading the road lines, make it dashed.
+We could add deformation to the road to remove its perfection.